Taira87/realistichandlingbyTaira/README.md

+I will not continue with this project anymore.

 I am honored to introduce you my handling work (about 300+ hours invest in it).
 This file is focus on Roleplay Server that looking for a natural move (and kinda exaggerated move in a few cases) of the vehicles (visual and physic), I developed all of them based in the Real Car, I mean.
 I investigated about the real car based, and made the handling near to the reality.
 Be welcome to share your opinion or complains.
 My inspiration for dev handlings was GTA5Wiseguy , I learned thanks to him (If you see this, thanks to you, I could dev the handlings in my own way ).